olumideadekunle/week7-non-linear-modeling/README.md

- *This repo is part of my growing Machine Learning portfolio.*
+ This repo is part of my growing Machine Learning portfolio.

-👉 Would you like me to also draft a **`requirements.txt` file** (so others can run your notebook easily), or should we just keep the README for now?